Sanofi-IADC/whispr/docs/security.md

 }
 ```

+### Secret passed through environment variable

+Good practice imposed to not store secret in version control managment system and retrieve it from an environment variable instead.
+Do so and setup the `secretOrKeyFromEnv` config property with the name of an environment variable of your choice and leave `secretOrKey` empty.  `secretOrKey` will then be automatically filled with your environment variable's value.

 ## Authorisation

 No specific authorisation is currently implemented in Whispr - if you are authenticated it is assumed that you should have access to all data in Whispr.